kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-01-eventing-troubleshooting.md

     kubectl -n kyma-system get eventingbackends.eventing.kyma-project.io eventing-backend -o yaml
     ```

-3. If **EVENTINGREADY** is `true`, the Eventing backend CR is not an issue.
+3. If **EVENTINGREADY** is `true`, the EventingBackend CR is not an issue.
 Follow the next steps to find the source of the problem.

 ### Step 2: Check the status of the Subscription